apc-llc/gpurt/README.md

 ## Usage

-Integrate the library into your CMake project by adding it as a submodule andi as a CMake subdirectory:
+Integrate the library into your CMake project by adding it as a submodule and as a CMake subdirectory:

 ```
 git submodule add https://github.com/apc-llc/gpurt